 When infants experience any of the various types of seizures described above the most likely potential causes are trauma during birth causing damage to the baby's brain, congenital birth defects, or infection.

 - Brain Injury During Birth: all types of seizures are the result of some type of electrical abnormality involving the brain.
 Infant seizures are often an indication of underlying neurologic problems that may be the result of oxygen deprivation during labor and delivery.
-Infant seizures can be a proximate result of a number of different types of head and brain related injuries that frequently occur during difficult childbirth.
+Infant seizures can be a proximate result of a number of different types of head and brain related injuries that frequently occur during a difficult childbirth.
 External trauma to the baby's head is a common problem.
 Head trauma during birth is often related to the use of vacuum extractors or obstetrical forceps by doctors to facilitate vaginal delivery of a baby.
 When these instruments are not used with the necessary level of care and skill they are notorious for causing injuries to a baby's head and neck.
-External head trauma from forceps or vacuum extractors can lead to injuries such as hematomas (brain bleeds); skull fractures; hydrocephalus and other potentially serious injuries that can affect the brain and cause different types of seizures.
+External head trauma from forceps or vacuum extractors can lead to injuries such as hematomas (brain bleeds), skull fractures, hydrocephalus and other potentially serious injuries that can affect the brain and cause different types of seizures.
 The primary cause of brain injury to babies during childbirth is oxygen deprivation.
 When the baby is deprived of oxygen or its oxygen supply is restricted for any length of time during delivery it can cause cells in the brain to decay and die.
 Oxygen deprivation is probably the leading cause of major birth injuries involving the brain and infant seizures are a key early indicator of brain damage.